 Gerard Wellman – Assistant Professor, Public Administration: BA 2003, Louisiana State University; MPA 2007, University of Memphis; PhD 2011, University of Nebraska, Omaha.
-At Stanislaus since 2012.
+At Stanislaus since 2012, Dr. Wellman is the Co-Director of the MPA program.
 Dr. Wellman teaches the following courses in the MPA Program: Administration in Public Affairs; Public Service Ethics; Urban Affairs; Social Justice; Research Design & Public Evaluation; and Urban & Regional Planning.
 In the Political Science Program, he teaches Introduction to Public Administration; Ethnic & Gender Politics; and Introduction to American Government.

 (209) 667-3291 / Bizzini 132-D